 Greens and green leafy vegetables are essential to a wholesome diet.
 Consumption of green foods (kale, collard greens, spirulina, and bok choy, among so many others) is associated with a reduced risk of cancer, heart disease, and type-II diabetes thanks to their high levels of antioxidants, vitamins, minerals, and fiber.

 According to Consumer Lab’s 2016 product review of greens powders, greens and whole foods powders contain a variety nutrients including carotenoids, antioxidants, amino acids, enzymes, nucleic acids, fiber, vitamins, and minerals.
 These nutrients are essential for normal biological functions, disease protection, energy production, and the maintenance of a healthy and happy body.

-Chlorella is a type of blue-green algae and a main ingredient in many greens powders; it’s also a supreme source of carotenoids that have been shown shown to significantly lower triglycerides and total cholesterol levels in men and women, according to a 2014 study.
-Blue-green algae has also been shown to prevent heart disease and nonalcoholic fatty liver disease, according to this 2013 study published in the Journal of Medicinal Food.
+Chlorella is a type of blue-green algae and the main ingredient in many greens powders; it’s also a supreme source of carotenoids that have been shown to significantly lower triglycerides and total cholesterol levels in men and women, according to a 2014 study.
+Blue-green algae have also been shown to prevent heart disease and nonalcoholic fatty liver disease, according to this 2013 study published in the Journal of Medicinal Food.

 Greens powders are often labeled with a variety of health claims (anti-inflammatory, antioxidant, etc.), most of which have not been supported by research.
 Many claim that greens powders are alkalizing, or that they help to keep the body’s blood in a balanced and alkaline state, therefore preventing disease.